ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-I started at the EBI in 2016, and a couple of years into my time here I was getting interested in PIDs, and there was the opportunity to go to the PIDapalooza Conference, so I went to the one in Girona in 2018, and I seem to remember there was an open session, and I think it was someone from Crossref who gave a talk to say "watch this space" in terms of organizational identifiers.
-I don't think the name "ROR" was chosen at that point.
-It wasn't a full presentation.
-There were actually lots of presentations at PIDapalooza 2018 about organization identifiers whether it's from like almost like a librarian aspect to some of the publisher aspect.
-But I think there was a little like just a few minutes long talk to say that Crossref and ORCID were doing something with organization identifiers.
-I don't think ROR was ever mentioned.
-But I think that's the first time I heard about it.
+I started at EMBL-EBI in 2016, and a couple of years into my time here I was getting interested in PIDs, and there was the opportunity to go to the PIDapalooza Conference.
+I went to the one in Girona in 2018, and I remember there was an open session, and I think it was someone from Crossref who gave a talk to say "watch this space" in terms of organizational identifiers.
+I don't think the name "ROR" had been chosen at that point.
+There were actually many presentations at PIDapalooza 2018 about organization identifiers, whether from a librarian’s perspective or publisher’s.
+But I think there was just a few minutes’ long talk to say that Crossref and ORCID were working on organization identifiers.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French